PixelCyber/Thor/Shu/guide-en/guide.md

 * Custom request headers

-*Notice: Audio/Video are forbidden to download.*
+*Notice: Audio/Video can not download.*